List of DC Comics characters: F: Milton Fine

-Milton Fine is a fictional character appearing in American comic books published by DC Comics.
+Milton Fine is a character appearing in American comic books published by DC Comics.
 The character, created by John Byrne and Jerry Ordway, first appeared in Adventures of Superman vol. 1 #438 (March 1988).

 He is a circus performer with psychic abilities who was possessed by Brainiac.
 Superman is able to defeat Fine and have him remanded to a psychiatric hospital.
 However, Brainiac manages to regain control of Fine and transform his body to resemble a Coluan.

-In the "House of Brainiac" event, Brainiac recruits Fine to join the Brainiacs of the Omniverse/Council of Light as part of his plans to create the Brainiac Queen.
+In the "House of Brainiac" storyline, Brainiac recruits Fine to join the Brainiacs of the Omniverse/Council of Light as part of his plans to create the Brainiac Queen.